AHRC London Hearth Tax Project

 In June 2007 the London Hearth Tax project was awarded c. £87,700 by the Arts and Humanities Research Council (Ref: AH/E008445/1) to undertake work involving collaboration between the research community, professional consultants and volunteer members of the public.
 The project united the expertise of the British Academy Hearth Tax Project, the Centre for Hearth Tax Research (University of Roehampton), Birkbeck College (University of London), and the Centre for Metropolitan History (Institute of Historical Research).
 This collaboration, which involved the analysis of the taxation returns of more than 44,000 London households, has resulted in new discoveries and perspectives about London on the eve of the Great Fire in 1666.
 The project has revealed much about links between wealth and poverty as well as the built environment and urban topography, thereby making a major contribution to the fields of urban, environmental and economic history.

 The London Hearth Tax project is of great interest to historians, genealogists and all of those interested in London and its people at a time when the metropolis was experiencing an unprecedented degree of expansion on its way to becoming one of the most dynamic modern Global cities.This project was the first occasion in which a hearth tax return and related non-payment sources were subject to systematic and innovative analysis through the application of ICT and, as a result, it has produced two exciting digital resources.
 In 2011, the full transcript of the 1666 London and Middlesex Hearth Tax, along with portions of the 1663 and 1664 documents, was published electronically via British History Online.
-Then, in 2014, the full transcript was also made available via the Hearth Tax Online website in the form of a fully-searchable database which allows users to search by surname and/or parish name as well as targeting their search on specific regions if desired.
-The London Project pages of Hearth Tax Online also contain a wealth of information about Londoners at work and opposition to the tax.
+The data can also be searched in a national context via Hearth Tax Digital.
+This allows users to search by surname and/or parish name as well as targeting their search on specific regions if desired.
+The London Project pages of Hearth Tax Online also contain a wealth of information about Londoners at work and opposition to the tax through using the keyword search.

 Publication of London and Middlesex 1666 Lady Day Hearth Tax Return